50km The Gravel Trails of the Hoo

 Ride Notes

 After 35 minutes on a train from St. Pancras, you’re in Gravesend and cycling down one of the loveliest high streets in Southern England.
-It’s a narrow medieval road lined with a mix of brick and weatherboard buildings, and many independent shops including Marie’s Tea Shop which makes for an excellent fuelling stop.
-It runs steeply down to Britain’s oldest wrought iron pier where passengers in Victorian times disembarked on their day trips from London.
+It’s a narrow medieval road lined with a mix of brick and weatherboard buildings, and many independent shops including Marie’s Tea Room which makes for an excellent fuelling stop.
+After some coffee, freewheel down to Britain’s oldest wrought iron pier where passengers in Victorian times disembarked on their day trips from London.

 One of the constants of the ride are the forts which were built to protect London from sea-bourne invasions.
 The estuary was of great strategic importance - up to 80% of England’s trade passed along the river and the dockyard at Woolwich, the powder magazines at Purfleet and the shipyards at Deptford were all key targets for invaders.
 Before you’ve completed the second mile, you’ll have passed Henry VIII’s blockhouse and the Victorian New Tavern Fort.
 The latter is a well preserved estuary fort with many of its guns still in place.

-Now that you’re out of town, the riding begins in earnest.
-The path beside the Thames and Medway Canal is a wonderful stretch of gravel riding.
-The surface is bumpy enough to make you work, but not so hard as to make you suffer.
+Out of town, the riding begins in earnest.
+The path beside the Thames and Medway Canal has been resurfaced and the first five kilometres are on smooth tarmac.
 The canal, which is no longer used as a safe passage for ships linking the Medway and Thames estuaries, is home to much wildlife.
 There are willow warblers and a host of relatively rare songsters to sing you on your way.

-Return along the same gravel track to the canal - (there is a footpath along the short which is more fun, but I cannot be seen to be promoting it).
-The track becomes a lonely road, where there are infrequent out of town industries - asbestos solutions, car reconditioning, gravel pits.
+Return along the same gravel track to the canal.
+The track becomes a lonely lane with the occasional out of town industry - asbestos solutions, car reconditioning, gravel pits.
 Yet for all that, it’s an empty place haunted by willows and reeds.
-Take Gore Green through Cliffe woods to Cooling.
-It’s worth making a short detour to St. James’s Church at Cooling.
-Even better, plan to spend the night here.
+You ride past an obelisk which marks the boundary of jurisdiction between rival waterboards.

-After around 10km, you turn off up a farm track towards Swigshole - what a name for a farm! - and after a short road stretch, you turn down Roper’s Green Lane, another gravel track across fields.
-There are great views from here, although the Grain Power station no longer dominates as it has been knocked down.
+After around 10km, you turn off up a farm track towards Swigshole - what a name for a farm! - and after a short steep climb followed by a stretch beside a busy road (which for the most part has a protected cycle lane), you turn down Roper’s Green Lane, another gravel/mud track across fields.
+There are great views from here towards the Medway as well as the towers and chimneys of Kingsbridge power station.
+Once you’re in Hoo St. Warburgh, roads lead you uphill to Chattenden, before a protected cycle lane speeds you down to Upnor.

 Every route on this website has been carefully researched as well as ridden.
 However situations on the ground can change quickly.
 If you know of changes to this route, or cafes, pubs and the like which you think other cyclists need to know about, feel free to share your thoughts below.